AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.dotnet.md

 ## KNOW BEFORE YOU START

-This version of module2 uses a python script to act as our "IoT Device".
-If you have trouble with it, or just prefer .NET, there is an alternate .NET Core version available [here](./README.dotnet.md)
+This version of module2 uses a .NET Core app to act as our "IoT Device".
+If you have trouble with it, or just prefer python, the default python version is available [here](./README.md)

 ## Introduction